Academic Policies

 The Student Complaint Hearing Policy addresses grievances that result from alleged inequitable treatment by a University employee, enforcement of an unfair policy, or failure to adhere to a University policy that does not fall into the categories of grades, student discipline, or harassment/discrimination issues.
 This policy reflects the University’s desire to resolve disputes within each program center at an informal level.
 If such a resolution is not possible, this complaint procedure provides a fair and collegial hearing process.

-For a copy of the policy, contact the offices of the Vice President for Student Affairs, any Program Center administrators or refer to the governing shelf at the University Library.
+For a copy of the policy, contact the offices of the Vice President for Student Affairs, any Program Center administrators, or see the online policy library.

 Student Complaint Procedure (Complaints Regarding the CSU)